SustainableCommunityDevelopmentHub/hugo_site/content/clinic/curate.md

 # Discussing context

-Working agreements: A Sustainable Community Development suggests that we each are seeking land uses that will allow for future human habitation.
+Working agreements: A Sustainable Community Development we each have a unique perspective, and that listening to one another and feeling heard are the two most important takeaways from any meeting.

+  We acknowldge how the earth's climate threatens future human habitation.

 By accepting working agreements in a discussion, SCD Clinic participants can a